kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

       path: /metrics
       skipMTLS: true # by default mTLS metrics are also protected by mTLS.
 Scraping metrics with mTLS without transparent proxy is not supported at the moment.
       aggregate:
-      - name: my-service # name of the metric, required to later disable/override at dataplane configuration
+      - name: my-service # name of the metric, required to later disable/override in the Dataplane resource
         path: "/metrics/prometheus"
         port: 8888
       - name: other-sidecar